michaelkazman/earthcam-trng/README.md

 `./install.sh`

-NodeJS is required for executing the EarthCoin blockchain, and can be installed with the follow:
+NodeJS is also required for executing the EarthCoin blockchain, and can be installed with the following:

 `apt-get install node`

 ## Execution
-Earthcam-TRNG is being utilized in a simple blockchain application, known as Earthcoin.
+Earthcam-TRNG is being utilized in a simple blockchain application, courtesy of [Alfrick Opidi](https://www.smashingmagazine.com/2020/02/cryptocurrency-blockchain-node-js/), known as Earthcoin.

 Images from around the world are scraped, permuted, and combined to create a series of random bytes.

-This is then fed into the blockchain application in the form of a nonce (a number used once) for the blockchain's SHA256 hash function.
+The bytes are then fed into the blockchain application in the form of a nonce (number used once) for SHA256 hash generation.

 The process described above can be executed with the following command: